shibbirmcc/lucene-minisearch/README.md

 # Lucene MiniSearch

-A high-performance, lightweight HTTP server built on Netty for Lucene-based search functionality.
+A high-performance, lightweight HTTP server built on Netty for Lucene-based Index and Search functionality.

 ## Overview